How Does a Criminal Code Charge Get Beat?

 The Criminal Law

-The Criminal Code contains hundreds of sections that prescribe criminality to various forms of conduct.
+The Criminal Code of Canada is a federally legislated statute that prescribes hundreds of sections that establish the criminality upon certain forms of behaviour.
 The prosecution of Criminal Code matters may vary in the method of procedures involved depending on the severity of the alleged offence.
 The most severe offences, known as indictable offences, involve the most formal procedures.
 The less severe offences, known as summary offences, provide for a leaner and more efficient process.
-Additionally, some offences, known as hybrid offences, are selectable as either indictable proceedings or summary proceedings at the option of the prosecutor acting for the Crown.
+Additionally, some offences, known as hybrid offences, are selectable as either indictable proceedings or summary conviction proceedings at the option of the prosecutor acting for the Crown.

 Lawyers are permitted to provide representation in any type of Criminal Code matter.
 Paralegals are permitted to provide representation in most summary proceeding matters.
 For certain hybrid offences, paralegals may also provide representation after the Crown selects to proceed with prosecution in the form of a summary proceeding matter.